WebReflection/sqlite-worker/README.md

+### ⚠ Warning about Workers

+Obviously I was too naive to believe I could `import(...)` modules in 2021 inside workers too, but [the reality is different](https://stackoverflow.com/a/45578811/2800218):

+  * **Chrome** works without any issue whatsoever as *Worker* from the main thread, but *Service Worker* apparently cannot `import(...)` anything
+  * **Firefox** never had a dynamic `import`, or even static, I believe, so *Worker* here won't work
+  * **WebKit** has issues since 2016 too

+This means that while this module recommendation is to use its *SQLiteWorker* export, or to use the directly its *init* export via *Service Worker*, none of these recommendation actually work as expected, so that for a cross browser experience, using the *init* export from the main thread is the only option.

+Please note the *WASM* module *should* also offload from the main thread, but the thing is that I'd love for browsers to fix their inconsistencies regarding ES Modules and remove this whole warning session once they do.

 ## How to import this module

 This module is pre-bundled in a way it should work, and survive, 3rd party tools, but it needs to be able to reach its own `dist` folder.